July 2016 Dhaka attack: Background

 The Constitution of Bangladesh declares secularism as one of the four fundamental principles of the country but also recognises Islam as the state religion.
 Around 91% of Bangladeshis are Muslims, with the rest being Hindus, Buddhists, Christians and others.

-The militant Islamic organisation Jamaat-ul-Mujahideen was founded in 1998 and outlawed in 2005 when it committed a series of bombings, but later took up activities again.
+The terrorist Islamic organisation Jamaat-ul-Mujahideen was founded in 1998 and outlawed in 2005 when it committed a series of bombings, but later took up activities again.
 Bangladesh government later tried and hanged Shaykh Abdur Rahman and Siddiqur Rahman, two leaders of the organisation.

 Some attacks came from another Islamic terrorist group outlawed in 2005 named Harkat-ul-Jihad al-Islami, including the 2004 Dhaka grenade attack and 2001 Ramna Batamul bombings.
 Mufti Hannan, the leader of the terrorist group was sentenced to death on 23 December 2008.

 Since 2013, Muslim-majority Bangladesh has experienced an increase in Islamist attacks on religious minorities, secularist and atheist writers and bloggers, LGBT rights activists and liberal-minded Muslims.
-Since September 2015, there have been over 30 such attacks, and Islamic State of Iraq and the Levant claimed responsibility for 21 of them.
+Since September 2015, there have been over 30 such attacks, and Islamic State of Iraq and the Levant have claimed responsibility for 21 of them.
 Ansarullah Bangla Team, another terrorist group outlawed on 25 May 2015, also claimed responsibility for some of them.

 In November 2015, the IS magazine Dabiq published an article calling for the "revival of jihad in Bengal".

 Gulshan is a well off, upscale residential neighbourhood of Dhaka and is home to many foreign embassies.